ubihot/jane_street_puzzles/mirrors3/README.md

 - once found the mirrors compute the `unlabeled` laser values (easy part)
 - compute the product of the perimiter's side' sum (easiest part)
 - have a nice visualization of the algorithm running and a nice visual the final mirrors in the grid (maybe serialize the solution and give it to a js renderer to display it beautifully or even in python maybe)
+- create the grid from a input file